r-teller/terraform-google-foundation-network/documentation/readme.md

 | **Default**               | `"DISABLED"`                                                                                                        |
 |                           |                                                                                                                     |

-**Description:** Used to determine if NAT should be applied to either Primary, Secondary or Combination of each Subnetworks This section is only implemented if subnetworks_to_nat is set to SELECTED_PRIMARY_SUBNETWORKS_SELECTED_SECONDARY_SUBNETWORKS in the parent cloud_nat section.
+**Description:** Used to determine if NAT should be applied to either Primary, Secondary or Combination of each Subnetworks<br>&ensp;&ensp;&ensp;&ensp;This section is only implemented if subnetworks_to_nat is set to SELECTED_PRIMARY_SUBNETWORKS_SELECTED_SECONDARY_SUBNETWORKS in the parent cloud_nat section.

 <blockquote>